 It is important to note that Qtractor sessions are locked hard to one, and only one, fixed audio signal sample-rate, exactly the one the JACK [3] server is running at the time the session is started.
-Any attempt to convert disparate sample-rate sessions is subject to a recommendation warning message.
-However, individual audio clip files are automatically converted on playback in real-time to the host sample-rate (via libsamplerate [8]).
+Any attempt to convert disparate sample-rate sessions are doomed to unpredictable and curious results.
+However, audio clip files are automatically converted on playback in real-time to the host sample-rate (via libsamplerate [8]).